Utah State Aggies football: College Football Hall of Fame inductees

 Ralston was named head coach at Utah State University in 1959.
 In four years there, he compiled a 31–11–1 record and won two Skyline Conference championships.
-Ralston moved to Stanford University in 1963 and, over nine seasons, built a mark of 55–36–3.
+Ralston moved to Stanford University in 1963 and compiled a 55–36–3 record over nine seasons.
 In his last two seasons, 1970–1971, Ralston's teams won two Pacific-8 titles and notched back-to-back Rose Bowl victories over Ohio State and Michigan, both of whom were undefeated coming into the Rose Bowl game.
 Under Ralston's tutelage, Stanford quarterback Jim Plunkett won the Heisman Trophy in 1970.
-John Ralston was inducted in the College Football Hall of Fame in 1992.
+John Ralston was inducted into the College Football Hall of Fame in 1992.

 Merlin Olsen was first honored by the National Football Foundation in 1961, when he was chosen as one of the top scholar-athletes.
-He was an 1st Team Consensus All-America tackle at Utah State and winner of the Outland Trophy as the nation's best interior lineman.
-In 1980 Olsen was enshrined in the College Football Hall of Fame.
+He was a 1st Team Consensus All-America tackle at Utah State and winner of the Outland Trophy as the nation's best interior lineman.
+In 1980, Olsen was enshrined in the College Football Hall of Fame.
 He was the first to be a scholar-athlete winner and later a Hall of Famer.
 Olsen went on the play with the Los Angeles Rams.
 In both collegiate and pro play, he was known as a bruising, hard-hitting defensive lineman.
-Off the field Olsen was known to be an intelligent and compassionate scholar.
+Off the field, Olsen was known to be an intelligent and compassionate scholar.
 Following his pro football days, Olsen went into television, starring in "The Little House on the Prairie", and then into sports broadcasting as a member of the NBC Sports.
 He was known as a 'Tough Guy' on the field, 'Mr. Nice Guy' off the field.

 LaVell Edwards was an American football head coach for Brigham Young University (BYU).
 With 257 career victories, he ranks as one of the most successful college football coaches of all time.
 Among his many notable accomplishments, Edwards guided BYU to a national championship in 1984 and coached Heisman Trophy winner Ty Detmer in 1990.

-Edwards played football for Utah State University and earned a master's degree prior to coaching at BYU, where he also earned his doctorate.
+Edwards played football for Utah State University and earned a master's degree before coaching at BYU, where he also earned his doctorate.